Choosing Your Program

 Differences between Sociology Modules (Minor, Major, Specialization and Honours Specialization)

-- After taking 1.0 credits in Sociology at the 1000 level, you can request entery into one of our modules during Intent to Register in March.
+After completing 1.0 credits in Sociology at the 1000 level, you can request entry into one of our modules during Intent to Register in March.

 What module prepares me best for a Master's Degree, Law School and other professional programs?